-The California Department of Business Oversight (DBO) is tasked with protecting consumers by carefully monitoring financial service providers and products.
+The Department of Financial Protection and Innovation (formerly the Department Of Business Oversight or DBO) is tasked with protecting consumers by carefully monitoring financial service providers and products.
 The DBO supervises a wide range of state-licensed financial institutions from banks and credit unions to financial service providers and advisers, consumer financial lenders, and many others.

 APPLICANTS AND DENIALS